Healthy Hearing Program

 Babies who have the following may be at a higher risk of hearing loss:

-Babies are tested while they are asleep.
-The tests are safe and painless for your baby and results are available immediately.
-The tests are:
+Babies are screened while they are asleep.
+The screen is safe and painless for your baby and results are available immediately.
+The screens are:

 What does a pass result mean?